kammitama5/kammitama5.github.io/_posts/2018-7-7-Saturday-July-7th.md

  - I have some Elm to do today.
 I'm focusing on understanding how the debugger works.
 So I may make some notes on this as I understand it tonight.
 ## Update
- - So I didn't *actually* get around to doing the Elm stuff because earlier in the day I tried to wake my laptop up from sleeping, and it actually didn't wake up :O
+ - So I didn't *actually* get around to doing the Elm earlier in the day I tried to wake my laptop up from sleeping, and it actually didn't wake up :O
  - As it turns out, my screen went kaput, so I could see it dimly flickering.
 So working on getting that repaired, but in the meantime I got a Lenovo Laptop.
 It has a more powerful core and is already faster, and I think I might even be able to get Chromium properly installed on this one.
 So we shall see.
 I guess Henry II (this new one) needs some Haskell, space and Coq stickers :D

+ ## Elm
+  - So I believe our slider will be something along the lines of [this](http://debug.elm-lang.org/edit/Stamps.elm).
+    Here it keeps in memory a list of the mouse positions and their click locations.
+The slider tracks when they occurred, and we can go back in time to a state in time in which the clicks were applied.
+  - Apparently, the debugger was inspired by [this talk](https://www.youtube.com/watch?v=PUv66718DII)